quickP2P API (java/android SDK version) - programming instructions

 Fact that event/callback arguments are executed in "some" threads imposes the rule that you can't interact with UI directly from them.
 You need to transfer execution of UI interaction code to UI thread by using context.runOnUiThread or something similar.

-Consider following code form demo project:
+Consider following code from demo project:

 Peer remotePeer = peers[0];